 NOTE: Reading courses are special research opportunities that must be justified by the quality of the proposed plan of study; they also depend upon the availability of faculty supervision.
 No student can expect a reading course to be arranged automatically.
-For alternative approaches to preparing a BA Project, see the BA Project section above.

 Students majoring in English must receive quality grades (not P/F) in all 13 courses taken to meet the requirements of the program.
 Non-majors may take English courses for P/F grading with consent of instructor.

 Students are encouraged to declare a major in English as early as possible, ideally before the end of their second year.
 Students who declare the major after their second year must notify the Student Affairs Assistant to ensure that departmental advising assignments are arranged.
 After declaring the major, students should arrange a meeting with the Student Affairs Assistant, who will help students fill out the English Requirements Worksheet.
 Students should also subscribe to the departmental email list for majors (email@example.com) to ensure that they do not miss important communications from the undergraduate office.

 Third-year students will be assigned a departmental faculty advisor.
 Students should meet with their faculty advisor at least twice a year to discuss their academic interests, progress in the major, and long-term career goals.
 The Student Affairs Assistant and Director of Undergraduate Studies are also available to assist students.
 Students should meet with the Student Affairs Assistant early in their final quarter to be sure they have fulfilled all requirements.

 The London Program